-- 1 Tablespoon Fresh Turmeric (1" square piece), or 1 teaspoon dried ground turmeric
+- 1 Tablespoon Fresh Turmeric (1" or 2.5cm square piece), or 1 teaspoon (1g) dried ground turmeric

-- 2 Tablespoons Fresh Ginger (2" square piece), or 2 teaspoons dried ground ginger
+- 2 Tablespoons Fresh Ginger (2" or 5cm square piece), or 2 teaspoons dried ground ginger

-- 4 Kaffir Lime Leaves or 2 Teaspoons Lime Zest, remove stem and center rib from lime leaves
+- 4 Kaffir Lime Leaves or Zest of 1 lime Lime, remove stem and center rib from lime leaves

-- Steamed rice or coconut rice (nasi lemak) Lime Wedges, Fresh Cilantro or julienned Kaffir Lime Leaves as a garnish
+- Serve over steamed rice or coconut rice (nasi lemak) Lime Wedges, Fresh Cilantro or julienned Kaffir Lime Leaves as a garnish

-- Heat 2 tablespoons of vegetable oil to a pan or wok over medium heat.
-Add the paste and saute for about 5 minutes until it becomes aromatic.
+- Heat 2 tablespoons (30ml) of vegetable oil to a pan or wok over medium heat.
+Add the paste and sauté for about 5 minutes until it becomes aromatic.
 Do not burn or the paste may become bitter.